rafallyczek/my-activity/README.md

-# my-activity
+# My Activity
-Angular app for tracking daily routine.
+Application for tracking daily routine made with Angular.